deadlyvipers/dojo_rules/introduction.md

 Hello, my name is David Snyder, and I work at Ventiv Technologies (www.ventivtech.com).
-My favorite path is the one I'm currently taking, the Git Path.
+My favorite path is the Javascript Path.